OpenSKOS/API/doc/OpenSKOS-API.md

 - [X] if an higher level includes concepts, e.g., for collections and concept schemes, also include the concept `<projection params>.props`?
 NO
 - [X] camelCase in params, e.g., `conceptScheme`, but not in endpoints, e.g., `.../conceptscheme`?
 OK as it is
 - [ ] check how set and institution are expressed in OpenSKOS 2, e.g., `openskos:set` or `openskos:institution` (see concept `<projection params>`)?
+- [ ] analyze if major (read) functionality of the editor is covered in an appropriate amount of requests, e.g., a list should not require a call for each concept
+- [ ] error codes
+  - 400 if other parameters have a clash with search profile
+- [ ] return representations (at least JSON-LD, RDF/XML, TriG/TriX, incl.
+Hydra paging vocab)
+- [X] support for dates in projection, selection/filter and order
+  - submitted
+  - modified
+  - accepted
+  - openskos:deleted
+  - NOTE: SPARQL has no support for xsd:duration, but does have support for operators on xsd:dateTime, so some (all?) ranges can be translated into boolean queries using operators (`2018` => `x >= xsd:dateTime('1-1-2018') and x <= xsd:dateTime('31-12-2018')`)
+  - NOTE: maybe support some shortcuts, e.g., today, yesterday, this week, last week, this month, last month, this year, last year
+- [X] support for status in projection, selection/filter and order (?)
+- [X] support for user in projection, selection/filter and order (?)
+  - creator
+  - openskos:modifiedBy
+  - openskos:acceptedBy
+  - openskos:deletedBy
+- [X] support for search profiles
+- [ ] concepts is used as the main discussion endpoint, sync with other endpoints
+- [X] support for SKOS-XL labels
+- [ ] check consistent use of institution vs tenant
+- [ ] discuss the first class citizenship of `skosxl:Labels`

 ## Foundation